Repositoir/plethora/README.md

 ## Precautions

-- This is not yet a production-level deployed app on the AppStore or PlayStore.
-Instead, to properly visualize the app working, an IDE such as Microsoft Visual Studio or JetBrains Rider is required.
+- To properly visualize the app working in a development environment, an IDE such as Microsoft Visual Studio or JetBrains Rider is required.

 > Note to JetBrains Rider Users: To run this application you would require